-Dental Problems.
 Bacteria associated with infections from dental problems or procedures can trigger cases of maxillary sinusitis.

 Air pollution from industrial chemicals, cigarette smoke, or other pollutants can damage the cilia responsible for moving mucus through the sinuses.
 It is still not clear whether air pollution is an important cause of sinusitis and which specific pollutants are critical factors.
 Cigarette smoke, for example, poses a small but definite risk for sinusitis in adults.
-Second-hand smoke does not appear to have any significant effect on adult sinuses, although it may pose a risk for sinusitis in children.
+Secondhand smoke does not appear to have any significant effect on adult sinuses, although it may pose a risk for sinusitis in children.

 Bacterial sinusitis is nearly always harmless (although uncomfortable and sometimes even very painful).
 If an episode becomes severe, antibiotics generally eliminate further problems.
 In rare cases, however, bacterial sinusitis can cause very serious infections.

 Osteomyelitis is infection of the bones.
 In rare cases, sinusitis can lead to infection of the forehead and other facial bones.
-In such cases, the patient usually experiences headache, fever, and a soft swelling over the bone known as Pott's puffy tumor.
+In such cases, the person usually experiences headache, fever, and a soft swelling over the bone known as Pott puffy tumor.

-Infection of the Eye Socket.
 Infection of the eye socket (orbital cellulitis), which causes swelling and subsequent drooping of the eyelid, is a rare but serious complication of ethmoid sinusitis.
-In these cases, the patient loses movement in the eye, and pressure on the optic nerve can lead to vision loss, which is sometimes permanent.
+In these cases, the person loses movement in the eye, and pressure on the optic nerve can lead to vision loss, which is sometimes permanent.
 Fever and severe illness are usually present.